 Best fifteen word summation ever.

-Both “men” are placed in front of a beautiful naked woman and told they can advance towards the woman but at every step must cut the distance in half.
+Reminds me of the old joke about a scientist (idea guy) and an engineer (practical guy).
+Trigger Alert: Sexist Content!
+(Women: simply reverse genders to make it to your taste, if you like) Both “men” are placed in front of a beautiful naked woman and told they can advance towards the woman but at every step must cut the distance in half.
 The scientist throws up his hands and exclaims “Impossible.
 Why bother?
 I will never get close to her as it would take me forever to reach her.”
-To which the engineer replies “Well, that’s fine, I will get close enough … for all practical purposes!”
+To which the engineer replies “Well, that’s fine, I will get… Read more »

 No neocon has ever been right on anything.